College of Business Administration

 • Students on academic probation or dismissal status will not be considered for admission.

 • The BBA degrees are degree-completion programs intended for students who have completed an associate degree.
 They have additional admission requirements, including completion of 60 hours of college credit.
-See the BBA degree requirements page or the CBA website for additonal information.
+See the BBA degree requirements page or the CBA website for additional information.
 The Online BBA program only admits students for the fall semester.
 Space is limited for the Online BBA program, and students will be notified should the program be at capacity.

 • Students must submit their application by the deadlines listed on the CBA website.